Skip to content

 Work-in-progress: This content is incomplete; you can help by expanding it

-Think of Amplify as the “easy button” for hosting full-stack apps.
-You’ve got a React frontend and Node.js backend?
-Amplify handles it all.
-Just connect your GitHub repo and it automatically deploys your app, sets up SSL, distributes it via CDN, and even creates preview environments for your pull requests.
-It’s basically zero DevOps work.
+Think of Amplify as the “easy button” for hosting frontend apps.
+Whether your frontend is static Vite or full stack NextJS, Amplify handles it all.
+Just connect your GitHub repo and it automatically deploys your app, distributes it via CDN, and even creates preview environments for your pull requests.
+It’s very little DevOps work, and just needs to be configured behind the right firewalls.
+Submit an Operations Request Ticket to get started.

-Use Amplify when: You’re building a normal web app and don’t have weird requirements.
+Use Amplify when: You’re building a normal frontend app and don’t have weird requirements.
 Start here unless you have a specific reason not to.

 The “run code without servers” option